Disha-Sakarkar/ArthMitra_AI/README.md

 - This produces an end-to-end baseline latency of roughly 10–12 seconds after the user stops speaking.
 - Caller memory is local to the current backend’s SQLite database and is not yet accompanied by a user-facing memory-management or deletion screen.
 - Scheme guidance should be verified against official sources when users need current eligibility or policy details.

-### Day 8 – Call analytics dashboard

-ArthMitra records a privacy-safe outcome for every completed browser voice call.
-A call is **successful** when the caller receives a scheme document list or an eligibility answer; an ended call that did not reach either outcome is **failed**.
-The record contains only the channel, timestamps, outcome, and completion category—never a caller ID, transcript, credentials, or account details.

-Open [http://127.0.0.1:8000/analytics](http://127.0.0.1:8000/analytics) to see real aggregate **Total calls**, **Successful calls**, and **Failed calls**.
-The same aggregate data is available at `/api/call-analytics`.

-To exercise the success path, start a browser voice call and ask a named-scheme document question, for example: **“What documents do I need for PMSBY?”** End the call after ArthMitra answers; total and successful calls will each increase by one.

-### Day 9 – Government-scheme specialist handoff

-ArthMitra now has two distinct agents:

-- **Main ArthMitra agent:** general financial literacy, banking, digital payments, exchange rates, and fraud awareness.
-- **Government Scheme Specialist:** only named Indian central-government scheme eligibility, benefits, documents, enrolment, ministries, and official portals.

-The main agent has a `transfer_to_government_scheme_specialist` tool.
-Its description limits use to a named scheme (for example, PMSBY, PMJDY, PMJJBY, APY, or PMMY) and explicitly excludes general financial questions.
-When Gemini selects the tool, the backend copies the entire current conversation to the specialist, sets that specialist as the active agent for later turns, and replies: **“I will connect you to our government schemes specialist.
-Government Schemes Specialist here.”** The specialist then answers the original request using the local scheme dataset, without asking the caller to repeat it.

-Test both paths after starting the backend and frontend:

-- Normal/main-agent path: ask **“What is the difference between a debit card and a credit card?”** It should be answered by ArthMitra without a handoff.
-- Specialist path: ask **“What documents do I need for PMSBY?”** ArthMitra should announce the handoff, then the Government Schemes Specialist should continue that exact request and use the scheme lookup.

 ## Next steps